 With around 155 known species in North America alone, the vole is a common critter that can be found in meadows, savannas, forests, dense grasslands, prairies, swamps, arctic tundra, home gardens, and farmland.
 They can be found from the Alaskan tundra all the way down to Mexico.
 These critters play a key role in the environment as they not only help to aerate the soil, via digging tunnels, but their feces helps to supply nutrients to plants.
 Plus they provide food for their predators.
-Due to their mass reproduction rate, they are listed as Least Concern, by the IUCN.
+Due to their abundance and mass reproduction rate, they are listed as Least Concern, by the IUCN.

 First the Stats…

 Scientific name: Microtus

 Now on to the Facts!